 The general description of job requirement levels applies in practice to employees with no collective agreement pay scale rate.
 The general description of job requirement levels does not apply to employees with pay scale rates.
-Assignment to a job requirement level is made on the basis of general descriptions and collective agreement job titles (page 168-169).
+Assignment to a job requirement level is made on the basis of general descriptions and collective agreement job title.